Non integrability of a self-gravitating Riemann liquid ellipsoid: Non-integrability

+The Hamiltonian $H$ is defined on the complex symplectic manifold $\mathcal{M}$.
+We consider the curve given by

+We have by construction that $\Gamma_h$ is an invariant curve and $H$ is holomorphic on $\mathcal{M}$.
+So the Hamiltonian $H$ holomorphic on an open neighbourhood of $\Gamma_h$.
+We can apply the Morales-Ramis Theorem \ref{thmmorales}, and we get that the variational equation has an Abelian Galois group.
+We still need to precise on which base field this Galois group is computed; in the Morales-Ramis Theorem, this is the field of meromorphic functions on $\Gamma_h$ (which are meromorphic functions in $q_2(t),p_2(t)$).
+Using equations \eqref{eqphi1}, \eqref{eqphi2}, we have the following relation for $p_2$

-After simplification, we see that the corresponding field is an algebraic extension of degree $2$ of $\tilde{K}$, and so the identity component of the Galois group of equation \eqref{eq2} will not change if we take $\tilde{K}$ instead of the field as base field.
+So the field of meromorphic functions on $\Gamma_h$ is just an algebraic extension of degree at most $2$ of $\mathcal{M}er(\mathcal{S})$ and so the identity component of the Galois group of equation \eqref{eq2} will not change if we take $\mathcal{M}er(\mathcal{S})$ instead of this field as base field.

-The case of fixed energy is proven by reducing the dynamical system to the hypersurface $H=E$.
-We loose (at least a priori) the Hamiltonian structure and the notion of involution, but it was not needed because we are in two degrees of freedom (a presentation of the problem arising with more degree of freedom is done in \cite{8}).
-The normal variational equation of this $3$ dimensional system is still equation \eqref{eq2}, and the previous computations are still valid (we already proved that there are no ``exceptional'' energy levels, meaning that the curve $\Gamma_E$ always exists and is never too singular). \end{pf}
+The case of fixed energy is proved by reducing the dynamical system to the hypersurface $H=h$.
+Indeed, this Hamiltonian field $X_H$ leaves invariant an energy level $H=h$, and so we can define its restriction $X_H\mid_{H=h}$.
+We lose the Hamiltonian structure and the notion of involution.
+However, as given by this author in Remark 2 of \cite{87} , if there exists a first integral $I$ on the level $H=h$, then there exists a vector field $X_I=\{I,\cdot\}$ on $H=h$ commuting with the Hamiltonian vector field $X_H\mid_{H=h}$.
+Thus the field $X_H\mid_{H=h}$ is integrable in the Bogoyavlensky sense \cite{80}: it has one first integral $I$ and two commuting vector fields.
+We now need to apply a kind of Morales-Ramis Theorem for this $3$-dimensional system $X_H\mid_{H=h}$, and this is given by Theorem 1 of Ayoul-Zung \cite{81}.
+The normal variational equation of $X_H\mid_{H=h}$ is still equation \eqref{eq2}, and the previous computations are always valid (we already proved that there are no ``exceptional'' energy levels, meaning that the curve $\Gamma_h$ always exists and is never too singular). \end{proof}